 Delegates finalised work in a number of important areas, including an updated guidance for a risk-based approach to virtual assets and virtual asset service providers as well as a final report on survey results on implementation of the FATF Standards on cross-border payments.
 The FATF finalised a report for government officials that focuses on the digital transformation of AML/CFT for operational agencies.

-The Plenary discussed the evolving situation in Afghanistan and issued a statement on the matter.
-The Plenary also discussed and issued a statement on the risks associated with the financing of ISIL, Al-Qaeda and Affiliates.
+The Plenary discussed the evolving situation in Afghanistan and issued a FATF Public Statement on the Situation in Afghanistan on the matter.
+The Plenary also discussed and issued a FATF Public Statement on the Financing of ISIL, Al Qaeda and Affiliates on the risks associated with the financing of ISIL, Al-Qaeda and Affiliates.